Getting to Know the Thonburi District in Bangkok – Estimated reading time: 12 minutes

 I’d get to know the city the next day on a tour that would bring me to my now favourite area of Bangkok, Thonburi.

+Wat Kamphaeng is one such temple.
 Located along a canal near the Klhong Bang Luang artist’s village, this quiet wat is reminiscent of a time long past, well before Bangkok became the thriving, fast-paced metropolis it is today.
+The exact age of the temple is not known, but is thought to have been constructed sometime between 1400–1600, during the Ayutthaya period.

 Unfortunately, many of the temple’s mosaics have fallen to disrepair, but ongoing restoration efforts from volunteer artists are helping.
 The faded beauty of Wat Kamphaeng is charming all the same.